OCHA-DAP/idmc/README.md

 #>  8 AB9   Abyei Area Conflict          2020-01-27               600
 #>  9 AB9   Abyei Area Conflict          2020-04-13               260
 #> 10 AB9   Abyei Area Conflict          2022-02-10              9937.
-#> # ℹ 71,286 more rows
+#> # ℹ 71,740 more rows
 ```

 While there are a few other parameters you can play around with in these
-functions, this is the primary purpose of this simple package. \## API
+functions, this is the primary purpose of this simple package.
-URL

-You need an API endpoint URL saved to your environment.
-These are
-provided by IDMC.
-The easiest way to save the URL for use in your R
-sessions is by using `usethis::edit_r_environ()` and adding the variable
-there as:

-    IDMC_API="Insert API URL here"

-## Memoisation

-`idmc_get_data()`, the function that requests to the IDU API, has cached
-functionality based on `memoise::memeoise()` so that calls to the
-`idmc_get_data()` function are cached in your local memory in a single
-session.
-This means that once you’ve made a call to retrieve the
-displacement data from, the API, running an identical request will use
-the cached data rather than re-request the data from the IDU database.

-If you need to ensure that the idmc package is making new requests to
-the API each time `idmc_get_data()` is called, then you will need to run
-`memoise::forget(idmc::idmc_get_data)` to clear the cache prior to
-repeating a call.
-See the documentation of the [memoise
-package](https://github.com/r-lib/memoise) for more details.